-A.L.
+B.L.
 DRAFT and RULES PACKET

 Welcome to Scoresheet Baseball.
-The following information gives the rules and procedures for Scoresheet American leagues.
+The following information gives the rules and procedures for Scoresheet leagues that draft both AL and NL players.
 Included is information on doing your draft.

 For new leagues and all single season leagues, team numbers (draft order) will be randomly chosen, with the draft order reversing in each round.
 For example, in a 10 team league, team 1 picks first in round 1, team 10 picks first in round 2, team 1 picks first in round 3, etc.) For existing continuing leagues the draft in every round is done in the reverse order of the previous season's standings.
 So in an existing continuing league the team that finished last gets to pick first in every round in the upcoming season.